CHOREOGRAPHERS’ SHOWCASE

 A native of Fremont, Ohio, Leigh Anne Albrechta trained at The Fremont Ballet School, Ballet Theatre of Toledo, and later graduated from The Nutmeg Conservatory for the Arts.
 She joined Charlotte Ballet for two years as a trainee and apprentice, earning the opportunity to work with Jean-Pierre Bonnefoux, Patricia McBride, Mark Diamond, and Dwight Rhoden.
 In 2009, Leigh Anne joined Louisville Ballet as a trainee and was hired as a Company Artist the following season.
 She has enjoyed performing a range of classical and contemporary roles, including Juliet in Adam Hougland’s Romeo + Juliet, Valencienne in Ronald Hynd‘s The Merry Widow, the Sugar Plum Fairy, Rose, and Marie in Val Caniparoli’s The Brown-Forman Nutcracker, featured roles in Andrea Schermoly’s Limbic and Rite of Spring, and principal roles in George Balanchine’s Serenade, Emeralds, and Kammermusik No.2.
 Leigh Anne has danced with Moving Arts Company and Choreographic Residency of Marin during her summers.
 She is grateful for the support and generosity of the Louisville community.

-Born and raised in Milwaukee, Wisconsin, Nicholas Bradley Gray began his performing arts training at Milwaukee Ballet School and at First Stage Children’s Theater.
-Following his graduation from The Nutmeg Ballet Conservatory, Nicholas received his Bachelor’s Degree in Ballet with a minor in Theatre and Drama from Indiana University’s Jacobs School of Music.
-Throughout his youth, Nicholas attended summer intensives at Pacific Northwest Ballet, Hubbard Street Dance Chicago, and Chautauqua Institution.
-In 2018, Nicholas moved to Grand Rapids, Michigan, where he lived for six years.
-He worked as a faculty member at Grand Rapids Ballet School and at Grand Rapids Civic Theatre’s School of Theatre Arts, as a freelance Director/Choreographer for Collegiate and Community Theatres, and as a frequent Guest Artist with Grand Rapids Ballet.
-Nicholas is thrilled to have accomplished so much in his first season as a Company Artist with Louisville Ballet.
-He has been honored to perform such roles as The Nutcracker Prince in Val Caniparoli’s The Brown-Forman Nutcracker and The Prince’s Friend in Alun Jones’ Cinderella.
-Nicholas is a proud faculty member of The Louisville Ballet School and serves his peers as the elected Dancer Representative.
-He is grateful for every single day he has the privilege to do what he loves.
+Born and raised in Milwaukee, Wisconsin, Nicholas Bradley Gray (they/them) began their performing arts training at Milwaukee Ballet School and at First Stage Children’s Theater.
+Following their graduation from The Nutmeg Ballet Conservatory, Nicholas received their Bachelor’s Degree in Ballet with a minor in Theatre and Drama from Indiana University’s Jacobs School of Music.
+Throughout their youth, Nicholas attended summer intensives at Pacific Northwest Ballet, Hubbard Street Dance Chicago, and Chautauqua Institution.
+In 2018, Nicholas moved to Grand Rapids, Michigan, where they lived for six years.
+They worked as a faculty member at Grand Rapids Ballet School and at Grand Rapids Civic Theatre’s School of Theatre Arts, as a freelance Director/Choreographer for Collegiate and Community Theatres, and as a frequent Guest Artist with Grand Rapids Ballet.
+Nicholas is thrilled to have accomplished so much in their first season as a Company Artist with Louisville Ballet.
+They have been honored to perform such roles as The Nutcracker Prince in Val Caniparoli’s The Brown-Forman Nutcracker and The Prince’s Friend in Alun Jones’ Cinderella.
+Nicholas is a proud faculty member of The Louisville Ballet School and serves their peers as the elected Dancer Representative.
+They are grateful for every single day they have the privilege to do what they love.

 Mark, a Virginia native, studied dance under Jefferson Baum at Grand Valley State University in Michigan.
 In 2004, Mark joined Ballet Tucson, where he danced for two seasons before joining Columbia City Ballet.
 He spent five years with the Columbia City Ballet as a Principal Dancer.
 Mark has been a Company Artist with Louisville Ballet since 2012.